Local

 Next year, Chapel Hill property owners could see their first town budget without a tax rate increase since the pandemic.

-Town Manager Ted Vorhees presented his $169.7 million budget Wednesday in a 13-minute recorded video message set against a backdrop of Chapel Hill town staff, people and places.
+Town Manager Ted Voorhees presented his $169.7 million budget Wednesday in a 13-minute recorded video message set against a backdrop of Chapel Hill town staff, people and places.

 The budget, which includes $99.8 million for day-to-day operations, represents a 3.4% increase over last year, he said.
 It gives town employees a 4% raise based on what the local job market pays for their position and prepares the town for global uncertainty, including the rising cost of fuel, supplies and technology, he said.